Local Limits of Small World Networks: Main Results

-\begin{remark}[Hidden random tree] As a result of the construction of the limiting graph, the subgraphs induced by the shortcuts in $K(q, k, \ell)$ converge in probability to a multitype branching process, when $\ell\leq 2$. \end{remark}

-The proof of this theorem for the case of $\ell\leq 2$ is based on showing that shortcuts originating from a node connect, with high probability, to distant and independent regions of the lattice.
-A key element of the argument is a lemma ensuring that shortcuts do not form short cycles, thereby maintaining the tree-like structure of the shortcuts—a crucial property for the limit to converge to a multi-type branching process.
-In the proof, we also rely on a coupling argument that aligns the continuous marks of the shortcuts in the limiting graph with the discrete marks in the finite case, while carefully tracking changes in the degree distribution to establish the convergence of the first and second moment of subgraph frequencies.
+The proof is based on showing that shortcuts originating from a node connect, with high probability, to distant and independent regions of the lattice.
+Equivalently, we show that the graph induced by shortcuts does not form a cycle (see Lemma~\ref{lem:no-local-shortcut-cycle}).
+In the proof, we also rely on a coupling argument that aligns the continuous marks of the shortcuts in the limiting graph with the discrete marks in the finite case, while carefully tracking the first and second moments of subgraph frequencies.
+See details in Sections~\ref{proof-main-thm-kl-1} and~\ref{sec:proof-main-thm-kl-1}.